CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ![image](media/6_VSCodeLineEndings.png)

+If it shows CRLF, click on the label and at the top you can change it to LF.

 ## 1.3 Build the database image and run the database container

 Before you run the database container, make sure the rest of the files have the the right file endings.
 These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).